 St. Johns County 2070: What’s Next?

-As the second fastest growing county in the state, St. Johns County is experiencing its fair share of growing pains.
+As one of the fastest growing counties in the state, St. Johns County is experiencing its fair share of growing pains.
 Unsustainable growth threatens our environmental resources, our agricultural heritage, and our way of life.
-Last November, Matanzas Riverkeeper partnered with 1000 Friends of Florida for a discussion about growth projections for St. Johns County as well as policy tools that could help to ensure a more sustainable future for our community.
+In November of 2019, Matanzas Riverkeeper partnered with 1000 Friends of Florida for a discussion about growth projections for St. Johns County as well as policy tools that could help to ensure a more sustainable future for our community.
 We hosted two community workshops to share this information and to gather feedback from residents.